hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 renderer as this preserves battery life and is practically indistinguishable from using the dedicated GPU on modern systems in most cases.
 Hyprland can be run on integrated GPUs just fine.
-The same principle applies for desktop setups with a lower and higher power rating GPUs respectively.
+The same principle applies for desktop setups with lower and higher power rating GPUs respectively.

 {{< /callout >}}